Learn

 Don’t Procrastinate on FAFSA

 No one loves paperwork, and it can be especially hard when your family is involved in a variety of activities.
-However, the FAFSA is one of the key determinates to how financial aid is done.
-Your student will be eligible for lower cost loans, loan consolidation, state aid, and much more.
+However, the FAFSA is one of the key determinants of how financial aid is awarded.
+Your student will be eligible for lower-cost loans, loan consolidation, state aid, and much more.

 Don’t Rely on “Hope and Pray” as a Strategy